Democrat Duba to run for State Senate in District 15 in 2024

-Just caught this interesting tidbit in a story at SD Standard, that Democrat Linda Duba plans on running for the House in 2024:
+Just caught this interesting tidbit in a story at SD Standard, that Democrat Linda Duba plans on running for the Senate in 2024:

 “Republicans are very good on messaging,” she said.
 “They understand that you win things on the local level.”